rmusab/rmusab/README.md

 - 👋 Hi, I’m Ravil Mussabayev ( @rmusab )
-- 👀 I’m interested in working in the areas of computer science and mathematics.
+- 👀 I’m interested in working in the areas of computer science and mathematics
 - 🌱 I’m currently learning how to apply for jobs :)
-- 💞️ I’m looking to collaborate on machine learning start-up ideas
+- 💞️ I’m looking to collaborate on IT start-up ideas
 - 📫 Reach me through email ravmus@uw.edu , or my website https://ravmus.com/

 <!---